maxime7770/maxime7770.github.io/_posts/2024-09-29-Why-It's-So-Hard-To-Find-A-Free-Parking-Spot.md

     </div>
 </div>
 <div class="caption">
-    Animation of the parking process
+    Animation of the parking process (3 spots are unusable)
 </div>

 Let's call $$I_{n, k}$$ the event: "the first car parks in spot $$k$$" (hence occupying spots $$k$$ and $$k+1$$).